U.S. News Rankings

 |Ranking score and category|

 Oklahoma Baptist University is a private institution that was founded in 1910.
-It has a total undergraduate enrollment of 1,802, its setting is city, and the campus size is 200 acres.
-It utilizes a 4-1-4-based academic calendar.
-Oklahoma Baptist University's ranking in the 2013 edition of Best Colleges is Regional Colleges (West), 5.
-Its tuition and fees are $20,796 (2012-13).
+It has a total undergraduate enrollment of 1,903, its setting is urban, and the campus size is 200 acres.
+It utilizes a semester-based academic calendar.
+Oklahoma Baptist University's ranking in the 2014 edition of Best Colleges is Regional Colleges (West), 5.
+Its tuition and fees are $21,842 (2013-14).

 Oklahoma Baptist University is a small Christian university located in Shawnee, Okla., about 30 minutes from Oklahoma City.
 With more than 110 organizations on campus, students have a number of ways to get involved.
 Popular groups include the Campus Activities Board, which plans entertainment events throughout the year; the University Chorale; and the College Players, who promote theatre and drama on campus.
 Many students also participate in intramural sports like sand volleyball, bowling, or doubles tennis.
 Oklahoma Baptist’s varsity sports teams, named the Bison, compete in the National Association of Intercollegiate Athletics.
 Ministry activities are also central to student life, including worship services, local and global outreach programs, and a variety of community and bible study groups.
 All unmarried students under 21 are required to live on campus in one of the single-sex residence halls or apartment complexes.